Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

                 Show this help message and exit
     ```
 * Filter gene  level count matrix with a a slurm job (UVA internal on Rivanna):

     Due to the non-resource intensive nature of the above script, adedicated slurm script is not provided.
 Users are encouraged to run this script in the interactive mode (with `ijob` command)

+### 4.4 Normalize gene level count matrix

+* Perform normalization with a R script
+    ```bash
+    #!/bin/bash
+    Rscript src/R/normalize_gene_count_matrix.R --help
+    ```

+    ```text
+    Options:
+        -i INPUT, --input=INPUT
+                Path to the gene_count_matrix.csv file is present

+        -o OUT_DIR, --out_dir=OUT_DIR
+                A folder where the output will be written

+        -h, --help
+                Show this help message and exit
+    ```
+* Perform normalization with a a slurm job (UVA internal on Rivanna):

+    Due to the non-resource intensive nature of the above script, adedicated slurm script is not provided.
+Users are encouraged to run this script in the interactive mode (with `ijob` command)